Naturality and mapping class groups in Heegaard Floer homology: Introduction

-As in Corollary~\ref{cor:mcg-acts}, Theorem~\ref{thm:invt-hfl} implies that $\MCG(S^3,L,\bp)$ acts on $\HFL(L,\bp)$.
+As in Corollary~\ref{cor:mcg-acts}, Theorem~\ref{thm:invt-hfl} implies that $\MCG(S^3,L,\bp)$ acts on $\HFLa(L,\bp)$ and $\HFL^-(L,\bp)$.
 Again, one can ask whether this action is non-trivial, and in particular, whether the basepoint makes a difference.
-For simplicity, consider the case of knots, in which case there is an exact sequence
+For simplicity, consider knots, in which case there is an exact sequence